MFC-VIT/Recruitment-Portal-Frontend-24/README.md

 </p>
 <br />

-# Recruitment Portel Frontend '24
+# Recruitment Portal Frontend '24

 The official Frontend of MFC-VIT recruitment of 2024.